JamesWoolfenden/learn-terraform/docs/install.md

 ]
 ```

-You now have you gcp auth set-up.
+You now have your GCP auth set-up.

 ## Terraform commands